f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 that is attached to that interface.
 If we wished to only have the service available within the AWS VPC we could opt to use the "Inside" interface that does not have an AWS EIP attached.

 #.
-Under "Advanced Configuration" set "Where to Advertise the VIP" to "Custom"
+Under "Other Settings" set "VIP Advertisment" to "Custom"

    .. image:: _static/screenshot-local-vip-advertise-custom.png